keithdhd/html_and_css/1_intro_to_html.md

 Save your document and make sure that Prettier formats it correctly.

 Inside the `<body>` tag is where we will write all our HTML tags.
 The `<body>` is the main content that the browser will display.

+To view your document in a browser, install the [Live Share extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+Once installed, right click on the file in VS Code and "Open with Live Server"

 ## Comments